 Cedar Park Christian understands that education, culture, and life must include faith at all levels.
 Most Americans agree that Christian culture is in jeopardy, but do not comprehend why.
 While there are activists devoted to determining that this “values war” outcome is a secular society, most Americans remain ambivalent.
 As a result, much of America now considers someone narrow-minded and illogical if they profess there is only one way to “Truth.”
 Increasingly, society views Christianity and its corresponding principles as one of many value systems available to people.
 Christianity is portrayed as non-essential and often viewed with a considerable degree of skepticism and cynicism.
 Christians who have the courage to express divergent perspectives on politically-correct issues are quickly labeled as religious extremists and intolerant bigots, while other Christians seem coerced into silent opposition.

 The distressing part about this cultural transition is that many Christians are ambivalent or perhaps even supportive of many of these false philosophies and ideas because they often do not understand the Scriptural foundations for many issues.
 In essence, there continues to be a transformation taking place among several generations of Christians.
 While sincerely professing Christ as Savior, some are in conflict with the basic values and philosophies of the Bible because they have been indoctrinated throughout their lives to think from only a secular perspective.

 In order for culture to be influenced by Christian values and morals, there must first be a transformation in the heart to Christ, and then a transformation in the mind to a Christian worldview.
-It is our belief that children are a gift from God to be nurtured and trained that they may grow strong in character, wisdom, and knowledge.

 Philosophy and Goals